 Advertising your home for sale or rent abides by the old adage, do it right the first time.
 Time and money are wasted if multiple rounds of cleaning, updating, and photography sessions are required.
 Although flexibility to meet your customer’s needs is necessary, a solid foundation of advertising anchors your efforts.

-If you're just beginning to explore the necessary steps for selling or renting your home or want more in depth advice, MilitaryByOwner has much to offer.
-Ebooks, blogs, and resource articles are available to capture the best techniques for advertising your home successfully.
+If you're just beginning to explore the necessary steps for selling or renting your home or want more in-depth advice, MilitaryByOwner has much to offer.
+See our extensive home selling resources, including free guides, and capture the best techniques for advertising your home successfully.